Lake Braddock Secondary School: Orchestras

+The Lake Braddock Orchestra program is made up of ten orchestras and around 400 students.
+The middle school ensembles are Prelude Orchestra, Crescendo Orchestra, Vivace Orchestra, Philharmonia, and Chamber Orchestra.
+The high school ensembles are Sinfonietta Orchestra, Concert Orchestra, Intermezzo, String Ensemble, and Symphony Orchestra.
+The current orchestra directors are Austin Isaac and Diana Chou.
+The High School Symphony Orchestra performed at the Virginia Music Education conference in 2024, and will be performing at the Midwest International Band and Orchestra Clinic in December, 2026.

+Bands

 The Lake Braddock band program consists of five concert ensembles at the high-school level: Symphonic Band, Concert One, Concert Two, Concert Three and a specialty Jazz Band.
-The high school band program is conducted by Michael Luley and Brandon Gilbert.
-Roy Holder announced his retirement at the end of the 2010–2011 school year, after 30 consecutive years as honor band; every year since the award was created.
 The Symphonic Band has been awarded 38 consecutive superior ratings at the Virginia Band & Orchestra Association (VBODA) Festival since 1981, when the ratings system was first installed.
 The Lake Braddock Middle School bands consist of four concert ensembles; Wind Ensemble, Select Band, Cadet Band, and Bruin Band.
-These middle school bands are conducted by Krista Pezold, Michael Luley, and Brandon Gilbert.

 Marching band

-The Lake Braddock Marching Band of over 230 people is a subset of Lake Braddock Bands and is combined with the Color Guard, conducted by Michael Luley and assistant Brandon Gilbert.
+The Lake Braddock Marching Band of over 230 people is a subset of Lake Braddock Bands and is combined with the Color Guard.
 The band has played the half-time show at Bruin football games for over 16 years.
-The band consistently wins awards at competitions every fall and has received a rating of Superior 39 times at the VBODA Marching Festival.
+The band consistently wins awards at competitions every fall and has received a rating of Superior 41 times at the VBODA Marching Festival.